 As I mentioned earlier, some plugins are incompatible with certain themes, and may not work well when used with other plugins.
 For this reason, I have included some alternate plugins that you can try instead of the ones featured in this post.

-Can you think of a plugin that deserves to be featured in this post?
-Leave a comment and let us know your thoughts.
+Can you think of a plugin that deserves to be included in this post?
+Leave a comment and let me know your thoughts.

 If you found this post helpful, please share it and spread the word!

 Want more like this?
 Sign up for my newsletter to receive helpful WordPress Tutorials, Tips and Tricks.